streamfold/rotel-docs/docs/python-rotel/getting-started.md

 ## OpenTelemetry SDK configuration

-Once the rotel collector agent is running, you may need to configure your application's instrumentation.
-If you are using the default rotel endpoints of *localhost:4317* and *localhost:4318*, then you should not need to change anything.
+Once Rotel is running, you may need to configure your application's instrumentation.
+If you are using the default Rotel endpoints of *localhost:4317* and *localhost:4318*, then you should not need to change anything.

 To set the endpoint the OpenTelemetry SDK will use, set the following environment variable: